mit-aera/FlightGoggles/README.md

 ![](Images/Abandoned_Factory25.jpg)

-## Wiki
+## Documentation, Installation, & Usage Instructions
-Please refer to the [wiki-page](https://github.com/mit-fast/FlightGoggles/wiki) for installation and usage instructions.
+Please refer to the [wiki-page](https://github.com/mit-fast/FlightGoggles/wiki) for code documentation, installation, usage instructions.
 An [FAQ](https://github.com/mit-fast/FlightGoggles/wiki/FAQ) is also available there.

 ## Citation
 If you find this work useful for your research, please cite: